-During its undertaking the Working Group identified scoping and problem formulation as the first key step in the process and recommends that an established system or guidance should be followed where feasible to assess the different evidence streams.
+158. An established system or guidance should be followed where feasible to assess evidence streams.
+Different systems will be necessary for different evidence streams.
+These include considerations of quality, relevance and reliability.
 When integrating evidence, all lines of evidence should be considered, with no specific hierarchy a priori.